hesamedn/hesamedn.github.io/_pages/cv.md

 * General Physics Weekly Seminar at Institute for advanced studies in basic science, Zanjan, Iran.
 ## Related Course
 * Dynamical Systems, Book: Nonlinear Dynamics and Chaos
-* Computational Physics, Book: numerical recipes in c++
+* Computational Physics, Book: Numerical recipes in c++
 * Complex Networks, Books: Network Science and Networks: An Introduction
-* Statistical Mechanics (1 and 2),Books: A Modern Course in Statistical Physics, david tong lectures and Statistical Mechanics of Particles
+* Statistical Mechanics (1 and 2),Books: A Modern Course in Statistical Physics, David Tong lectures and Statistical Mechanics of Particles
 * Theoretical Neuroscience, Book:Neuronal Dynamics From single neurons to networks and models of cognition
 ## Skills
 * Numerical Simulation,